tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 ```

 So it turns out that we *can* write a correct and streaming program.
-But it would be great if the type checker could help us verifying
+But it would be great if the type checker could help us verify
 the three conditions above.

 ## Streaming with a streaming library

-We turn now to show how streaming libraries help writing streaming
+We now turn to showing how streaming libraries help writing streaming
 programs.
-We will develop our discussion making use of the package
+We will do so by making use of the package
 [streaming](http://www.stackage.org/package/streaming),
 but the argument would work as well with other streaming libraries
 like